How to access your funds

 What about defaulted loans?

-Defaulted loans are removed from your portfolio and will not be available to be sold again.
-Our Collections and Recoveries team pursue each defaulted loan to recover as much as possible (read more here).
+If a loan is defaulted it will not be available to be sold again.
+The loan part is marked to zero in your portfolio, but our Collections and Recoveries team pursue each defaulted loan to recover as much as possible (read more about Collections and Recoveries here).

-Recoveries take time and may vary significantly depending on the loans in your portfolio.
-Successful recoveries will appear as Available funds in your account as they come in ready for you to withdraw.
+Recoveries can take years and may vary significantly depending on the loans in your portfolio.
+Successful recoveries will appear as available funds in your account as they come in ready for you to withdraw.